 Construction zones on highways and streets can cause problems for traffic.
 Many construction sites for road improvements, constructing bridges over roadways, or erecting buildings next to the street can remain active for months or even years.
 In some cases, these construction zones are kept inactive during heavy traffic periods, but they can still cause dangers and risks for drivers.

 If you or a loved one was injured in a car accident in a construction zone, you may be entitled to file a lawsuit for your injuries.
 In some cases, the construction workers’ negligence can create added dangers and risks on the road that increase the likelihood of a car crash.
-For a free consultation on your case, contact Miami construction zone car accident lawyer Prosper Shaked today at The Law Offices of Prosper Shaked.
+For a free consultation on your case, contact Miami construction zone car accident lawyer Prosper Shaked today at Prosper Shaked Accident Injury Attorneys PA.
 Our number is (305) 694-2676.

 Holding Construction Firms Liable for Work Zone Car Accidents

 In work zones, the construction firm doing the work may make efforts to improve safety while the construction is ongoing.
 Certainly, they want to keep their workers safe along the side of the road, and they may post reduced speed limits, require you to use your headlights, and take other safety precautions.
 However, sometimes the inherent risks of construction zones create too many hazards for other drivers on the road, causing accidents.